kaet/greedly/README.md

 $ cd greedly && npm install
 ```

+You may run into issues with the `libxmljs` dependency when running Greedly.
+The issue can be fixed by navigating to `greedly/node_modules/osmosis/node_modules/libxmljs-dom/node_modules/libxmljs` and running `node-gyp rebuild`.

 ## Usage

 Greedly is run from the command line and takes a JS config file as input.
-An example of the configuration options can be found in [`public/example.js`](https://github.com/kaet/greedly/blob/master/public/example.js).
+An annotated example of the configuration options can be found in [`public/example.js`](https://github.com/kaet/greedly/blob/master/public/example.js).

 ```
 $ node greedly.js <config_path> <output_path> [<timeout>]